quantum-kite/kite/README.md

 ### Installing

-After meeting prerequisites and downloading the repository you can compile the KITE code using the already available Makefiles.
-Please check the Makefiles first, and if required libraries/packages are installed elsewhere, edit them accordingly.
+After meeting prerequisites and downloading the repository you can compile the KITE code using the already available Cmake files.
+Please check the Cmake files first, and if required libraries/packages are installed elsewhere, edit them accordingly.
 For the full installation procedure, go to the [Installation](https://quantum-kite.com/installation/) section.

 ## Contributors